top of page

 Final Reflection

 The 1970s did not just signal the end of an era—they launched the systems that define our modern world.
 This pivotal decade untethered money from gold, restructured the democratic process, and birthed the attention economy.
 It realigned regulatory priorities, opened China’s economy, redefined environmental consciousness, and institutionalized land-use exclusion.
-Together, these seven megatrends quietly rewired the incentives behind how we govern, spend, and think.
+Together, these eight megatrends quietly rewired the incentives behind how we govern, spend, and think.

 These were not temporary shocks.
 They were foundational shifts that altered the architecture of power—moving it from tangible assets to monetary discretion, from voters to funders, and from institutions to algorithms.